 When our cats are feeling sick, they can gag or retch.
 They may or may not bring up stomach contents with the gagging.
 Nausea can be a symptom of many conditions, from something as simple as tummy upset to more serious illnesses and conditions, like kidney disease or inflammatory bowel disease.

 Chronic/Frequent Gagging In Cats

-Chronic or frequent gagging in cats is more likely to be due to a chronic condition than an acute condition e.g. acute conditions like a foreign body or toxin exposure.
-Chronic gagging may be caused by a hairball problem, food problem (such as eating too fast), or an underlying disease.
-Diseases that can cause chronic gagging in cats include, but aren’t limited to;
+Chronic or frequent gagging in cats often indicates a chronic condition (one that is ongoing) as opposed to an acute condition (one-off conditions like a foreign body or toxin exposure).
+Chronic gagging might be caused by hairballs, a food problem (such as eating too fast), or an underlying disease.
+Diseases that can cause chronic gagging in cats include, but aren’t limited to:

 - Inflammatory bowel disease